nebari-dev/nebari/docs/source/admin_guide/backup.md

 kubectl apply -f pod.yaml -n dev
 ```

-If you have a namespace other than the default dev, replace `dev` with your namespace.
+If you have a namespace other than the default dev, replace `dev` with your namespace when running `kubectl`.
 To get a shell to this running pod, run:

 ```shell
 kubectl exec -n dev --stdin --tty volume-debugger-ubuntu -- /bin/bash